Virginia Tech Corps of Cadets: World War II

 During World War II, 7,285 alumni served in uniform.
 The army had 5,941 men, the navy 1,095, 110 in the Marine Corps, 29 in the Merchant Marine, 23 in the Coast Guard, and one in the Royal Air Force.
 These included ten Brigadier Generals, five Major Generals, and one Rear Admiral.
-Three hundred twenty-three died, five were awarded the Medal of Honor, seven the Distinguished Service Cross, two the Navy Cross, at least 73 the Silver Star, and 94 the Distinguished Flying Cross.
+Three hundred twenty-three died, five were recipients of the Medal of Honor, seven the Distinguished Service Cross, two the Navy Cross, at least 73 the Silver Star, and 94 the Distinguished Flying Cross.

 Following World War II, returning veterans were not required to serve in the Corps and the great influx of veterans swelled the number of civilian students.
 Civilian students out-numbered cadets for the first time in 1946.
 That same year Air Force ROTC was introduced to Virginia Tech.
 Initially civilian-cadet relations were not good as most veterans were attending Virginia Tech for the first time.
 Thanks to the regimental commander, Cadet Robertson (class of 1949), a World War II Coast Guard veteran, greater understanding was promoted among his fellow veterans and the Corps continued to grow and flourish.

 During the following years the Corps would expand again back to a regiment and eventually organize into four battalion-size units.
 The Cadet 1st Battalion was housed at Radford Army Arsenal for two years at "Rad-Tech."
 There, in World War II Army barracks, the cadets lived and took many of their classes.
 For unavailable classes, a fleet of buses brought them back to the main campus.
 As new dorms were completed the battalion returned to campus.

 Korean War

 During the Korean War, 1,867 corps alumni served, of whom 30 died in service.
-During the war, First Lieutenant Richard Thomas Shea, Jr. (Class of 1949) received the Medal of Honor posthumously for his actions at Pork Chop Hill as a company commander.
-In 1952, the university employed a retired general as the Commandant of Cadets.
-This was a departure from policy since 1884, where the senior active duty military instructor functioned as commandant.
+During the war, First Lieutenant Richard Thomas Shea Jr. (Class of 1949) received the Medal of Honor posthumously for his actions at Pork Chop Hill as a company commander.
+In 1952, the university employed a retired general (Major General John M. Devine) as the Commandant of Cadets.
+This was a departure from policy that had existed since 1884, in which the senior active duty military instructor functioned as commandant.